2016 Pakistan Super League players draft

-The Player Draft for the inaugural season of the Pakistan Super League was held at Gaddafi Stadium, Lahore on 21–22 December 2015.
-A total of 308 players and 30 coaches, including Pakistani and Foreigners were divided into 5 different categories Platinum, Diamond, Gold, Silver and Emerging.
+The player draft for the inaugural season of the Pakistan Super League was held at Gaddafi Stadium, Lahore on 21–22 December 2015.
+A total of 308 players and 30 coaches, including Pakistanis and foreigners were divided into 5 different categories: Platinum, Diamond, Gold, Silver and Emerging.
 Each franchise had a salary-spending cap of $1.2 million, including the signing of players, coaches and support staff.
 There were five icon players and each team was allowed to pick one icon and six foreigners in a 20-man squad (16 active and 4 supplementary).

-Players per country

 Players picked

 Following is the list of players picked by different teams.

-Shahid Afridi was the first player to be picked in draft.
-Shane Watson was the first foreign player to be picked in draft.
+Shahid Afridi was the first player to be picked in the draft.
+Shane Watson was the first foreign player to be picked in the draft.
+Players were paid according to their categories: